bboreham/docker-plugin/README.md

 There's no specific documentation of using a cluster store, but the first part of [this guide](https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md) may help.

-### Only one network at a time

-In general, libnetwork requires drivers to isolate networks from each other.
-However, in Weave all addresses are on the same network;
-although they can be on different subnets, the plugin cannot guarantee that libnetwork's IPAM will arrange that in the appropriate way.

-As a result, for the moment you can have only one network at a time.

 ### Recovery after restarts

 There is no way provided by libnetwork for the plugin to get its